ArcBlock/forge-cli/README.md

 Usage: forge [options] [command]

 Options:
-  -v, --verbose                         Output runtime logs when execute the command, used for debug -r, --release-dir                     Forge release directory path (unzipped), use your own copy forge release -c, --config-path                     Forge config used when starting forge node and initializing gRPC clients -g, --socket-grpc                     Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -h, --help                            output usage information
+  -V, --version                         output the version number -v, --verbose                         Output runtime logs when execute the command, used for debug -r, --release-dir <dir>               Forge release directory path (unzipped), use your own copy forge release -c, --config-path <path>              Forge config used when starting forge node and initializing gRPC clients -g, --socket-grpc <endpoint>          Socket gRPC endpoint to connect, with this you can use forge-cli with a remote node -h, --help                            output usage information

 Commands: